dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/schema.md

 By default, dbt will use the source's `name:` parameter as the schema name.

 ## Examples
-### Use a simpler name for a source table than the one in your database
+### Use a simpler name for a source schema than the one in your database

 <File name='models/<filename>.yml'>